kanchan2803/TCanalyzer/backend/notes.md

         - 3 parameters : id, secret key, expires in
     - now send response status and token within it

-6. added authentication middleware which uses jwt fro ensuring safe authentication for protected routes w
+6. added authentication middleware which uses jwt fro ensuring safe authentication for protected routes

+>login and signup error

+# settings page
+1. added update user fnxn in  controller/userController
+2. add this /profile route as put api in routes

+> starting with the home page modification , we will be using web scraping
+# web scraping for solutions